multinormal/fhi.eRegQual.2020/README.md

 and is on whatever search path Stata uses.
 The analysis will change the path of the `PERSONAL` directory to the `packages` directory.

+The data are not included in this repository.
+The names of the required files are specified in the `data/birth_outcomes.do` and `globals/globals.do` files, along with the expected data signatures of those files.
+The analysis checks that the data being analyzed is as expected.

 ## Running the analyses

 Once the above setup is complete, the analyses can be run by setting the